-Achieving full implementation of the WHO Operational Framework requires determination and commitment-with associated funding-from the health community specifically and health-determining sectors more generally.
-Identifying priority areas is an immediate step required to commence this implementation process, which will vary across different contexts.
-Active engagement with Communities of Practice to share lessons and experiences would be a useful approach to support national and sub-national efforts; examples of this already exist (e.g., the Climate Change Community of Practice in Canada and the 'weADAPT' initiative under the auspices of the Stockholm Environment Institute).
+Achieving full implementation of the WHO Operational Framework requires determination and commitment - with associated funding - from the health community specifically, and health-determining sectors more generally.
+Identifying priority areas is an immediate step required to commence this implementation process, which will be different in different contexts.
+The active engagement with Communities of Practice to share lessons and experiences would be a useful approach to support national and sub-national efforts - many of these exist already (e.g., Climate Change Community of Practice in Canada, and the 'weADAPT' initiative under the auspices at Stockholm Environment Institute).